outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 automatically executed, and make the processor entering sleep mode, waiting for any project-configured external event of interrupt to awake.

+Task terminology
+""""""""""""""""

+A task (terminology homogeneous with the notion of *task sets* in real-time) sytems, is a user application that is responsible for executing a given project-related function.
+To this task are associated unique properties:

+   * a unique label, that identify the task on the system
+   * a capability set (see next chapter)
+   * when using quantum-based RRMQ scheduler, a `{ priority, quantum }` tuple, that define the system local priority and amount of quantum per shceduling period
+   * a dedicated memory mapping, defining the way the task is mapped on the system (:ref:`dedicated chapter <mapping_tasks>`) about task memory mapping

+Some other properties are dynamics:

+   * rerun number: the current spawning increment of the task.
+This value is incremented each time the task is respawned since the system bootup.
+   * consumed quantum: when using a quantum-based scheduler, the residual current disponible quantum for the current schedule period.
+   * current frame pointer.
+   * current task handle: forged from the task label and current rerun number, identify uniquely the current task job on the system.
+More informations about handles can be found in a :ref:`dedicated chapter <handles>`.

+A task execute a single job, which is implemented as a processor thread.
+Depending on the way the developper consider its task, the job can typically be:

+   * a one-time, infinite, preemptible job, typically listening on external events (behave as a service...)
+   * a sporadic job, that has a fixed duration, but can be spawned by another task when needed (watchdogs, ephemeral function...)
+   * a one-shot job, executed once per bootup, whatever the trigger is (garbage collector, etc.....)

+Based on the previous, the following terminology is defined:

+   1. A **task** is an autonomous userspace application with a dedicated set of capabilities, memory mapped and scheduling properties that implement a functional service.
+A task is associated to a *label*.
+   2. A **job** is a single instanciation of the task unique thread. the task can execute consecutively, periodicaly or sporadicaly its job, depending on the global system configuration.
+A job is associated to a *task handle*.
+   3. A **label** is a 16 bit length identifier defined by the task developer, unique to the task in a project.
+   4. A **task handle** is a 32 bit length identifier (see :ref:`handles <handles>`) that identify the current task job, if it exists.

 Tasks properties
 ^^^^^^^^^^^^^^^^

+This chapter describes all properties that are task-wide, common to all potentially consecutive task jobs.

 Capabilities
 """"""""""""